pococms/website/docs/install.md

 * Optional but highly recommended: PocoCMS is hosted on [GitHub](https://github.com/pococms/poco), so you should probably [get an account on GitHub](https://github.com/signup).
 * Then you install it as you would any other GitHub repo.
-Drop into the terminal, then
+Drop into the terminal, then:

 1. Change to the directory you want Git to be installed in.
 It will be generated in a subdirectory of that directory.
 For example, on Unix or Mac, it might be something like:
 ```
 cd ~/code
 ```
 2. Download the repo as you would any other repo:

 ```
 git clone https://github.com/pococms/poco
 ```
 3. Compile!

 ```
 go build
 ```
 4. This will give you a `poco` in the current directory.
-Start you first project like this:
+Start your first project like this:

 ```
 ./poco ~/mysite
 ./poco -server ~/mysite
 ```
    But you should put `poco` on the system path as soon as possible.